 Yes.
 I’d propose something, and they’d ask, “Huh?
 Are we still doing that?” (laughs) I decided to at least experiment.
 First we made it possible to represent Mario and Luigi in 3D.
 Then I talked to the development staff of Mario Kart Wii and asked if they could make it in 3D, and it went relatively well.
 A few weeks later, we could display Mario Kart Wii in 3D on the newest 3D panel.
 When I saw it, the 3D looked more natural than I had expected.
 I thought it was good and had some people at the company look at it.

-I talked about this the other day with Itoi-san, too.
+I talked about this Iwata Asks: Nintendo 3DS.
 Until we experimented, not everyone was ready to give their whole-hearted consent to going with 3D.
 What did you think about that, Sugino-san?

 I, too, had been through some really tough times with 3D.
 I think I was traumatised by it! (laughs) So the moment I heard the 3D idea, I instinctively reacted against it.
 I even said, “No, let’s not do that.”